Bix2llets/CS202---Seminar/1. Builder/Builder.md

 ### Advantages

 - **Improve code readability**: The methods' names give clear intention of steps being done to build the object versus long constructor call.
-The code are also self-docuemnted via properly named method.
+The code are also self-documented via properly named method.
 - **Flexible construction**: Can skip unwanted components.
 With constructor call, the corresponding parameter still need placeholder argument.
 - **Strict verification of arguments.**: Separate methods allows short and strict validation of an argument before using, ensure the correct combination of components for a specific object.
 - **High reusability**: Construction of objects are abstracted and encapsulated with features of the programming language.
 The interface of Builder can be reused to implement concrete classes, which will construct variants of the object.
-- **Easy maintainance and debugging**: Construction of the object is visible to those who have responsibility.
+- **Easy maintenance and debugging**: Construction of the object is visible to those who have responsibility.
 Other programming have only access to the interface of Builder, whose inner logic might change to accommodate to the change in the object.Therefore, change to construction does not affect other part of the program.

 ### Disadvantage